JoeyyScott/Gamer-Supplies/TESTING.md

     + This feature was implemented on the checkout page to allow users to have their delivery information saved to their profile.
     + It functioned as intended when trying to save the information; yet if the box is unchecked the information would still save.
         + I investigated around for a potential fix and found a thread in the Code Institute Slack community of someone who experienced a similar issue.
-        + They managed to resolve it with tutor support and posted this message regarding this line of code.
+        + They managed to resolve it with tutor support and posted this message regarding this line of code:

             ```<script defer src="{% static 'checkout/js/stripe_elements.js' %}"></script>```